-Where the quarterly review indicates that there has been a significant shift in the Participant's risk or business profile that ASX Clear considers will change its minimum core capital requirement, ASX Clear will notify the Participant in writing of the new requirement.
+Where the quarterly review indicates that there has been a significant shift in the Participant's risk or business profile that ASX Clear considers will change its core requirement, ASX Clear will notify the Participant in writing of the new requirement.

-If the requirement is increased, the Participant will have to meet the additional core capital requirement by the date specified in the notification from ASX Clear, which will be at least a period of six months from the date of notification.
+If the core requirement is increased the notification from ASX Clear will specify the effective date of the increase, which will be at least a period of six months from the date of notification.
+The Participant will need to ensure that, if its core requirement is or becomes the liquid capital requirement, it has sufficient liquid capital to meet the increased liquid capital requirement by the date specified in the core requirement notification.
 However, this timeframe does not apply in the case of an increased requirement for a General Participant arising from it clearing for an additional Market Participant as this needs to be met prior to it starting clearing for that additional Market Participant.